ablakey/kestrel/README.md

 # Snakefood

-## Why is ECS so tightly bound to the game?
+## Why is Game so tightly bound to the game?
 It's not a library and I didn't want to add extra verbosity in many places by making it generic.
-There's many better ECS libraries anyway.
+There's many better Game libraries anyway.

 ## Systems are closures?